seclution/frappe_app_template/instructions/_core/example_prompts.md

 # Example Prompt Sequence

-Use these prompts to set up and extend a Frappe project with Codex.
+Use these prompts to set up and extend a Frappe project with the automation agent.
 Replace URLs and app names to fit your own repository.

 ---